malachi3keys/learning-react/README.md

 # Learning React

-This repository documents me learning the basics of javaScript library React.
-I went through the Scrimba React Course and completed the projects listed below.
+This repository documents me learning the fundamentals of the javaScript library React.
+I went through the Learn React JS w/ Bob Ziroll course and completed the projects listed below.

 ## [React Info Site](./react-info-site)